technion/ruby-argon2/README.md

 * Errors from the C interface are raised as Exceptions.
 There are a lot of exception classes, but they tend to relate to things like very broken input, and code bugs.
 Calls to this library should generally not require a rescue.
 * Test suites should aim for 100% code coverage.
 * Default work values should not be considered constants.
 I will increase them from time to time.
-* Not exposing the threads parameter is a design choice.
-I believe there is significant risk, and minimal gain in using a value other than '1'.
-Four threads on a four core box completely ties up the entire server to process one user logon.
-If you want more security, increase m_cost.
 * Many Rubocop errors have been disabled, but any commit should avoid new alerts or demonstrate their necessity.

 ## Usage